-The financial statements have been prepared in accordance with section 5(1)(a) of the Carbon Fund Act 2007 in a format that was approved by the Minister of Environment, Climate and Communication, with the consent of the Minister for Public Expenditure, NDP Delivery and Reform.
+The financial statements have been prepared in accordance with section 5(1)(a) of the Carbon Fund Act 2007 in a format that was approved by the Ministerfor the Environment, Climate and Communications, with the consent of the Minister for Public Expenditure, National Development Plan (NDP) Delivery and Reform.
 Transactions are recognised using the cash basis of accounting as adjusted for accruals for amounts due to and from Government entities.
-The reporting currency is the euro which is denoted by the symbol \in .
-Where used, \in m denotes million.
+The reporting currency is the euro which is denoted by the symbol $\pounds$ .
+Where used, $\pounds$ m denotes million.